Judge hits 3-run HR in 9th to give Yanks 6-5 win over Jays

 STARTING FAST

-Springer’s fourth leadoff homer this season was the 47th of his career, tying Curtis Granderson for fifth.
+Springer’s fourth leadoff homer this season was the 47th of his career, tying Curtis Granderson for fifth place.

 LOOKING AHEAD